MarinaRukavitsyna/Evaluation-of-templates-for-requirements-documentation/README.md

 ## System Requirements

-- To open .xlsx files, it is required to have Microsoft Office installed on your machine.
+- Microsoft Ecxel 2016 or newer (for .xlsx files)
-- To open .pdf files, it is required to have Adobe Reader or any browser that supports PDF reading installed on your machine.
+- A PDF reader (for .pdf files)
-- To run python code, it is required to have Anaconda installed on your machine.
-The following libraries are also required:
+- Anaconda for Python (only for metric re-calculation) with the following libraries:
   - pandas
   - numpy
   - NLTK